zitadel/zitadel/docs/docs/manuals/customerportal/billing.md

 ## Invoices

-We show all you invoices, and you are able to download them directly in the customer portal.
+We show all you invoices, and you are able to download them directly in the Customer Portal.